EricHsia7/colors/widgets/widgets.md

 9. Edit the widget and change the Script field to the name of the Script you just created.
 10. Enjoy it!
 ## Notes
-* An independent widget needs an independent script to operate independently (one-to-one), otherwise the content of multiple widgets will be the same.
+* It is recommended to use an independent script for an independent widget, otherwise the content of multiple widgets may be the same.
 * If you need to refresh the widget immediately, you need to open Scriptable and run the script corresponding to the widget.
 ## Widgets
 ### Colors Random